tilda/genshin-recipe-data/README.md

 This was originally in [enkanomiya](https://github.com/tilda/enkanomiya) but since I am making another project using this data, it makes more sense to share a repository between the 2 projects.

 For the record, all of this was typed out manually for the most part.
+There are future plans to make the data much better to contribute to, see [#2](https://github.com/tilda/genshin-recipe-data/issues/2).

 # Using it in Python
-If you're using it in a Python project, you can just import the package.
+Install `genshinrecipes` from PyPI to use it in your (Python) project.
 There are currently 2 functions available.

 ## `genshinrecipes.return_data()`
 - Returns the full JSON object.